Willo678/CE330-Group_Project/README.md

 ## Plugin Information
 Source code: https://github.com/Tesquo/EXP_Plugin

-To install locally, go to File -> Settings -> Plugins -> Install plugin from disk (Settings cog in top right) -> Select JAR file and click ok.
+To install locally, go to File -> Settings -> Plugins -> Install plugin from disk (Settings cog in top right) -> Select JAR file (EXP_PLUGIN_versionNo.jar) and click ok.

 If JAR file is not local, clone repository above and run './gradlew clean build' followed by ./gradlew pluginJar

 This will generate a new JAR file in the build/libs folder.

-Additionally, sometimes to have the plugin actually join in on code inspections, you will have to go to the problems tab -> project errors -> Inspect Code -> Configure inspection profile -> Scroll down and tick 'My Group'.
+Additionally, sometimes to have the plugin actually join in on code inspections, you will have to go to the problems tab -> project errors -> Inspect Code -> Configure inspection profile -> Scroll down and tick 'XP Evaluator'.
 After this the plugin should automatically join in on code inspection when a new file is opened.